oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 }
 ```

-Once this is attached to Lighthouse’s middleware config, it will allow you to protect your GraphQL API from requests that don’t have valid tokens.
+Once this is attached to Lighthouse's middleware config, it will allow you to protect your GraphQL API from requests that don't have valid tokens.
 The client ID and issuer are coming from environment variables, which need to be set in your .env file.
 Open that file and append the following:

 ```bash
 OKTA_CLIENT_ID=<the client ID you noted earlier>
 OKTA_ISSUER_URI=< the issuer URI you noted earlier>
 ```

-Open `config/lighthouse.php` and update the ‘middleware’ array to add the middleware to Lighthouse:
+Open `config/lighthouse.php` and update the 'middleware' array to add the middleware to Lighthouse:

 ```php
 ...